 Scope note: This class comprises expressions which are created in instances of F29 Recording Event.
-A recording is intended to convey (and preserve) the content of one or more events as performed by Elvis Presley in Hollywood, Calif., Radio Recorders, on March 22nd, 1961
+A recording is intended to convey (and preserve) the content of one or more events.

 Examples: The set of signs that make up the third alternate take of the musical work entitled 'Blue Hawaii'